To speed up the photo retouching process and be consistent at all times, our collection…

-Landings are your digital storefronts, acting as individual entities for promoting and selling products.
-A good landing page can drastically change the course of your business, which is also why creating a good landing page that talks to your customers is a tough challenge to undertake.
+Landing pages are digital storefronts that act as individual entities for promoting and selling products.
+A good landing page can drastically change the course of your business.
+That is why creating a good landing page that talks to your customers is a tough challenge to undertake.
 The elements that go into designing a landing page greatly exceed the traditional values that older generation websites had.
-For example, when internet marketing was just getting started, a typical landing page consisted of a big heading, a video file embedded with Flash, and a big wall of text that consisted of promises, and other garbage messages.
+For example, when Internet marketing was just getting started, a typical landing page consisted of a big heading, a video file embedded with Flash, and a big wall of text that consisted of promises, and other garbage messages.

-We live in 2016, in times where a startup/small business is willing to spend $10,000 to $50,000 dollars on unique website designs that come with in-built management platforms in them.
+We live in 2021, in times where a startup/small business is willing to spend $10,000 to $50,000 dollars on unique website designs that come with built-in management platforms.
 There’s a reason a front-end developer can earn up to $100,000 if he is persistent with his career choice.
-While you won’t be able to replicate a design word for code, and codeline for codeline, you will be able to yield some significant understanding of how certain web design aesthetics work, and last time we checked — doing this was completely legal.
-In fact, much of what continues to evolve on web, can often be seen as the evolution of a previously built aspect.
+While you won’t be able to replicate a design word for code, you will be able to yield some significant understanding of how certain web design aesthetics work; the last time we checked, doing this was completely legal.

 - How to create a WordPress Landing Page

 When working on this idea for a collection of inspiring designs, it is very important to outline the context for these designs, and we decided on: small businesses selling physical and digital products using an online medium, with a large number of existing customers — a large proportion of these inspiring designs will reflect all of those standards.
 We also were careful to include designs that are pleasing as far as UI and UX go.
 We are talking about landing pages that attract hundreds if not more customers every day, and while many of those sales are thanks to marketing, many of them are thanks to well-rounded web design.